sonofjon/nltk-rake-jobs/README.md

-# Basic RAKE Demo
+# nltk-rake-jobs

-> code for YouTube Video

-Using rake-nltk this looks at keywords in a microphone review.
+Using rake-nltk to extract keywords from job ads.